 If a new country code is set when the imp is already connected to a WiFi network, the new code will only take effect when the imp next connects to a WiFi network.
 This disconnection and reconnection is typical behavior: the imp disconnects from the factory network, is powered down and then reconnects to the end-user’s network (enforcing the new country code) after BlinkUp™.

-From release 38, the settings applied via imp.setcountry() will only take effect after an imp restart, eg. by calling imp.reset() or physically power-cycling the device (other imps will continue to enable the new settings on the next connection attempt).
+The settings applied via imp.setcountry() will only take effect after an imp restart, eg. by calling imp.reset() or physically power-cycling the device (other imps will continue to enable the new settings on the next connection attempt).

 The impC001 does not currently implement imp.setcountry().